Clinical Medical Assistant Undergraduate Certification Program

 associated information in all areas of the health care industry.

-Prospects will be best for those with a Medical Assistant certification.
+Prospects will be best for those with a Medical Assistant Undergraduate Certification.
 As EHR systems continue to become more

 common, Medical Assistant Clinical Specialists with computer skills will be needed to use them.
 Most Medical